-With many horsemen and women over 50 that want small, individually designed tours that offer some of the best riding in Costa Rica on comfortable, well trained horses with professional guides, we have developed our Silver Saddle Tour for 2015 and 2016.
+With many horsemen and women over 50 that want small, individually designed tours that offer some of the best riding in Costa Rica on comfortable, well trained horses with professional guides, we have developed our Silver Saddle Tour.
 The tours are limited to 2-6 riders and have a flexible itinerary and can be adapted to personal riding levels and experience.
 Choose a 5-7 night itinerary with option to add beach or mountain stays.
 Additionally, from November to July, you are offered the opportunity to join groups of local riders and enjoy a traditional fiesta including a colourful horse parade and a reception for riders, including music, food, dancing and prizes; this is a real highlight of the holiday and not to be missed.
 Accommodation is in delightfully presented, self-contained apartments, all ensuite, with a boutique feel to them.
 Many of the much-loved horses were bred on the ranch.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.